LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/conditionals.rst

 .. sourcecode:: csharp
    :linenos:

-   if (condition) {
+   if (condition)
+   {
       statement1
       statement2
       ...
    }

-You can see that in C# the curly braces define a block.
+You can see that in C#, the curly braces define a block.
 Parentheses around the condition are required.

 .. index:: ! else clause